- Council services

 Family Workers provide generalist family advice, referrals and support to families with children aged zero to eight years who live, work or play in the City of Port Phillip.

-Anyone can refer to the program and a Lead Family Worker can provide advice on topics such as:
+A Lead Family Worker can provide advice on topics such as:

 The Lead Family Workers can offer one-to-one sessions with families, with up to five sessions over a three-month period.